oconnellryan/oconnellryan.github.io/ufc-live-scoring.md

 </div>
 &nbsp;<br>

-**Read below to see how live stats are transformed into real-time score predictions and win probability visuals.** &nbsp;<br>
+**Read below to see how live stats are transformed into real-time score predictions and win probability visuals through a straightforward modeling process.** &nbsp;<br>
 &nbsp;<br>

 ### Live Data Collection: